zhengkyl/kgg2/README.md

 #### News Article Pages Styling

 The body of articles aren't styled correctly.
 The markdown is rendered directly as html, so no responsive fonts or custom styling.
 I attemped to do something using the *interweave* package, but could not get it to work.
-It might be because it requires a polyfill to work for server side rendering, which is literally in the documentation, but I'm too lazy and it looks fine rn tbh.
+It might be because it requires a polyfill to work for server side rendering.
 This is also why I added global img styling, because I couldn't styling anything from the markdown.

 #### Netlify CMS Collection Specific Media Folders